tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 	* If its become a golden ticket and is transferred, it loses its golden ticket superpower.
 * Has utility
 	* Unlocks exclusive media content feat.
 Drake hosted by OVO
-	* May become a golden ticket that grants you access to any Drake show
+	* May become a golden ticket that grants you access to any Drake show.
 * Has rules
 	* Every time its transferred Supreme and OVO receive 25% of the transaction value